Witchboard (2024 film): Filming

 In March 2023, pre-production restarted with Russell's A-Nation Media and Gala Films replacing the previous production studios.
 The film was produced on a budget of approximately $15 million.

 Principal photography took place in Montreal and New Orleans from April to June 2023.
 Some scenes were shot in Sainte-Anne-de-Bellevue at Morgan Arboretum in late May.
 The production was granted an interim agreement allowing the actors to continue working on the film during the 2023 SAG-AFTRA strike.

 Release

-A teaser trailer for Witchboard debuted in August 2023 at the San Diego Comic-Con, where Russell appeared as a panelist.
+A teaser trailer for Witchboard debuted in August 2023 at San Diego Comic-Con, where Russell appeared as a panelist.
 The film. had its world premiere the following year at the 28th Fantasia International Film Festival on July 26, 2024.
 In October 2024, Highland Film Group acquired international sales rights to the film.

 Witchboard was given a limited theatrical release in the United States by The Avenue and Atlas Distribution on August 15, 2025 in 580 theaters.

 The film was released via digital streaming through Paramount Home Entertainment on September 16, 2025.